When I Kept Silent (Psalm 32)

 Some of you may recognize that those lines come from the band REM, from their 1992 hit, “Everybody Hurts”.
-For some reason, as I thought about our current teaching series, that song came to mind.
-You see, the song is a simple reminder of the fact that suffering is a universal experience.
-“Everybody cries...everybody hurts...”.
+For some reason, as I thought about our this topic, that song came to mind.
+As title indicates, the song is a simple reminder of the fact that suffering is a universal experience.
+“Everybody cries... everybody hurts...”.
 All of us have suffered in some way.
 Many of us are suffering right now.

 II.
 The Passage: “I Will Confess My Transgressions” (32:1-11)

 But this morning we move on from Psalm 22, and are camping out in Psalm 32.
 And next week we will move forward to Psalm 42.
 All of these psalms teach us something important about the kinds of sufferings we experience in this life.
 Look with me at Psalm 32:1...

 Blessed is the one whose transgression is forgiven, whose sin is covered.
 Blessed is the man against whom the LORD counts no iniquity, and in whose spirit there is no deceit.
 For when I kept silent, my bones wasted away through my groaning all day long.
 For day and night your hand was heavy upon me; my strength was dried up as by the heat of summer.
 Selah

 Now, let me say right from the ‘get-go’ that one of the things that makes this Psalm so easy to break apart for an outline is the presence of the word “selah”.
 Do you see that?
 Now, no one knows for sure what “selah” means, but (like “maskil” from the header note above) it’s most likely a musical term that indicates a pause or rest when the psalm was being sung.
 And here in Psalm 32, it also helps us to see the different parts of this psalm.